-Maintenance of personnel files currently resides in the Human Resource Office.
-Faculty credentialing files reside in the Academic Office.
-Employees may request to review the contents of their personnel file during regular office hours.
-Additionally, supervisors and other designated personnel with the right to access personnel files may request to review.

-Pre-employment documents and any documents submitted in confidence will not be made available to the employee/reviewer.
-Other personnel file items including, but not limited to, performance appraisals, disciplinary items, contracts, letters of appointment, and similar items will be available to the employee/reviewer for viewing only.
-Copying will not be permitted, except as permissible or required by law, but the employee/reviewer will be permitted to make handwritten notes from the file.
-At no time will the file, or any portion of the file, be permitted to be removed from the maintaining office.

-Questions or concerns regarding the accuracy of the information maintained in the file should be directed to the appropriate Vice President or Human Resources.
-The employee may request to place a written disagreement in the personnel file, which will be attached with the document(s) in question.

-An employee is always allowed to bring a grievance about leadership to the appropriate next level (President or Board of Trustee Chairman) in accordance with the grievance process outlined herein.
+- 1320 Maintenance of personnel files currently resides in the Human Resource Office.
+Faculty credentialing - 1321 files reside in the Academic Office.
+Employees may request to review the contents of their personnel - file during regular office hours.
+Additionally, supervisors and other designated personnel with the right - 1323 to access personnel files may request to review. - 1324 Pre-employment documents and any documents submitted in confidence will not be made available to - the employee/reviewer.
+Other personnel file items including, but not limited to, performance appraisals, - 1326 disciplinary items, contracts, letters of appointment, and similar items will be available to the - employee/reviewer for viewing only.
+Copying will not be permitted, except as permissible or required by - 1328 law, but the employee/reviewer will be permitted to make handwritten notes from the file.
+At no time - will the file, or any portion of the file, be permitted to be removed from the maintaining office. - 1330 Questions or concerns regarding the accuracy of the information maintained in the file should be - directed to the appropriate Vice President or Human Resources.
+The employee may request to place a - written disagreement in the personnel file, which will be attached with the document(s) in question. - 1333 An employee is always allowed to bring a grievance about leadership to the appropriate next level - 1334 (President or Board of Trustee Chairman) in accordance with the grievance process outlined herein.

-5.5 OFFICE Hours
+1335 5.5 OFFICE HOURS

-Generally, operational hours for staff are consistent with a 40-hour-a-work-week, with the standard office hours of 8:00 a.m. to 5:00 p.m., with a 60-minutes unpaid lunch period for non-exempt employees - Monday through Friday.
-These are the hours expected to be worked under normal conditions but are not a guarantee of hours to be worked or paid.
-Each full-time employee is permitted to take two 15-minute breaks each day as well as a 60 minute unpaid lunch break.
-Each employee should check with their supervisor for their individual work schedule.
-Recognizing the unique nature of a residential campus, some employees may have work times that fall outside of these parameters.
-This section is intended to represent customary hours that the main offices of the College are in operation.

-Scheduling of lunch and break periods are to be determined in consultation with your supervisor and should not result in offices, phones, or other essential responsibilities, being left unattended.
-Lunches or breaks not taken may not be used for another type of privilege such as covering missed time, overtime pay, or an early departure, unless arranged with the supervisor.

-The President CFO has the discretion, based on the needs of this College and its employees, to alter these general hours to fit the specific needs of a department or an employee.

-Acceptable reasons for such alteration may include, but are not necessarily limited to, the organization's needs, business reasons, economic conditions, or other conditions with respect to this College, division, or the individual (e.g. admissions - in order to facilitate office hours in the late afternoon or evening; library workers, assigned to cover evening hours, etc.).
+- 1336 Generally, operational hours for staff are consistent with a 40-hourwork-week, with the standard office - hours of 8:00 a.m. to 5:00 p.m., Monday through Friday.
+These are the hours expected to be worked - 1338 under normal conditions but are not a guarantee of hours to be worked or paid.
+Each full-time employee - is permitted to take two 15-minute breaks each day as well as a 60 minute unpaid lunch break.
+Each - employee should check with their supervisor for their individual work schedule.
+Recognizing the unique - 1341 nature of a residential campus, some employees may have work times that fall outside of these - parameters.
+This section is intended to represent customary hours that the main offices of the College - 1343 are in operation. - 1344 Scheduling of lunch and break periods are to be determined in consultation with your supervisor and - should not result in offices, phones, or other essential responsibilities, being left unattended.
+Lunches or - breaks not taken may not be used for another type of privilege such as covering missed time, overtime - pay, or an early departure, unless arranged with the supervisor. - 1348 The President has the discretion, based on the needs of this College and its employees, to alter these - general hours to fit the specific needs of a department or an employee. - 1350 Acceptable reasons for such alteration may include, but are not necessarily limited to, the organization's - needs, business reasons, economic conditions, or other conditions with respect to this College, division,